mkishore3/lumaa-spring-2025-ai-ml/README.md

 The output is formatted as a list containing 5 tuples which are the closest movie matches to the input string based on TF-IDF cosine similarity.
 Tuples are in the form: `(Movie_name, similarity_score)`.
 Similarity scores can take a value in the range 0 to 1.

+---
+### Salary Expectation per Month
+I am excited about the opportunity to gain hands-on experience, contribute to a passionate team, and develop my technical skills.
+Based on industry standards and the internship listing, I believe a fair range would be $20-30/hour for 20 hours per week, which equates to approximately $1,600-$2,400 per month.
+However, I am open to discussing compensation and finding a structure that works best for all parties.